 Talk with your new supervisor regarding internal processes and expectations for requesting time off.

 If you are new to earning leave, review the policies and options for the various Leave Programs offered by the University.

 If you are changing between employment categories of SHRA and EHRA you will want to review the Annual Leave Accrual Rate charts for potential changes in your leave earnings.

 If there are changes to your physical location based on your new position, you may need to change, update or turn in your parking permit.
 Would you benefit from switching from a “C” to “CD”?
 Are you now eligible to go on the wait list for a “B” permit?
 Please discuss the best parking options for your location with your supervisor and then work with Transportation accordingly.

-Please Note: If you are moving to a location that does not require campus parking or offers private parking options, you will need to turn in your parking permit to the University Transportation Office in order for the payroll deduction to be turned off.
+Please Note: If you are moving to a location that does not require campus parking or offers private parking options, you will need to turn in your virtual parking permit to the Transportation Office in order for the payroll deduction to be turned off.
 If the permit is not turned in, you will continue to be charged.
 You can visit Transportation’s Contact Us page and choose “Returning Virtual Permits”.
 Fill out the information and include the day you would like for your virtual permit to be returned.